vippsas/vipps-developers/settlements/README.md

 01-03 at night, but may be delayed due to technical changes, maintenance in various systems, etc.

+**Please note:** There will be no settlement reports for dates without completed payments.
+In these cases, neither the settlement files nor the directories that should have contained settlement files will exist.

 **Important:** If a merchant has refunded more money than the sum of payments, so that the balance is negative, Vipps will not create settlement reports.
 Vipps covers the negative balance for a (short) while, but if it persists,